 - Quartz (battery) driven watches will have distinct ticks as the seconds hand travels around the dial.

 An Omega watch movement has over 200 working parts and is one of the hardest things to reproduce, the counterfeiters will try to do it anyway.
 Any qualified watchmaker should be able to examine a movement and recognize if its origins are with Omega.

 Our tip: If you have the watch in your hands use the winding crown to set the time and change the date.
 Anything on an Omega watch that functions should function well.
 If any these basic mechanics are off, then it follows that so is the watch.

 If you are considering a model and want to verify it based upon the points just discussed, here are some next steps to take:

 - Find the exact model number or use descriptions to search the internet for images of one that is the same.
 Use www.omegawatches.com or find images from the most reputable retail sites.
 Then conduct a side-by-side visual comparison.

 - You should be able to find a serial number on all modern Omega watches.
 It is typically a small 8-digit serial number on the back of the watch, typically on the case-lug that is opposite 7 o’clock.
 The serial number is a unique number assigned to every watch produced.

 - All Omega watches are sold with a matching warranty card.
 This card may get misplaced, but if it is present with the watch it is a very good thing.
 The serial number printed on this card should always match the serial number permanently stamped onto the watch.

-To avoid buying a fake Omega but still secure the best price, shop pre-owned Omega watches authenticated by luxury experts at Gemma by WP Diamonds.
+To avoid buying a fake Omega but still secure the best price, shop pre-owned Omega watches authenticated by luxury experts at Gemma.

 Sell Omega watches